-In fact, more than half--54 percent--of all customers surveyed by research firm WBR Insights last year said they returned at least one gift they received during the holidays.
-This year, UPS has said it expects to handle as much as 1.9 million returned packages per day in early January.
+In fact, more than half--54 percent--of all customers surveyed by research firm WBR Insights last year said they had returned at least one gift they received during the holidays.
+This year, UPS has said it expects to handle as many as 1.9 million returned packages per day in early January.
 For retailers, that means significant resources spent processing returns and repackaging them to be sold again.

 Santa Monica-based startup Happy Returns wants to help with that.
 Launched in 2016, the startup acts as an outsourced returns department, providing retailers with software and logistics support to make the process easier.
 For a monthly and per-item fee paid by the retailer, the startup handles the returns process and prepares products to be sold again.
 This holiday season, the startup will help e-commerce companies like Huckberry, Revolve and American Giant handle the surge in returns that retailers experience every January.

 Happy Returns co-founders David Sobie and Mark Geller met nearly a decade ago while working for online apparel retailer HauteLook.
 When the company was acquired by Nordstrom in 2013, they pitched their new parent company on a program that would allow HauteLook shoppers to return their items at Nordstrom Rack stores, eliminating the need to go to the post office and wait a week or more for their refund to process.
 Rack would get the benefit of some additional foot traffic--and customers who suddenly have extra cash to spend.
 "A win-win," says Sobie.